morinted/plover_theory/layout/bottom-row.md

 Find steno outlines that will write these English sentences, including punctuation.

 1. Huff, puff, and start.
-2. Cut up the rug.
+2. Cut up the rag.
 3. Hug a wet rat.
 4. Tug at the straps.
 5. You had a skull.